Macaw-SoftWorks-LLC/AppoTracker-Support/README.md

-# Mawk - Support
+# AppoTracker - Support

-Welcome to the Mawk support page!
+Welcome to the AppoTracker support page!
 If you encounter any issues, have questions, or need assistance with our iOS app, we're here to help.
 Please don't hesitate to reach out to us.

 ## Contact Information

 You can contact our support team at the following email address:

-- Email: mawk-support@macawsw.com
+- Email: appotracker-support@macawsw.com

 Please feel free to send us an email regarding any problems or concerns you may have related to the Squawk Biz app.
 Our team will get back to you as soon as possible to provide the necessary support and guidance.